qeeqbox/social-analyzer/README.md

 The analysis and public extracted information from this OSINT tool could help investigate profiles related to suspicious or malicious activities such as cyberbullying, cyber grooming, cyberstalking, and spreading misinformation.

-`This project is currently used by some law enforcement agencies in countries where resources are limited`
+`This project is currently used by some law enforcement agencies in countries where resources are limited - The detection database is different than the one shared here..`

 - [New] Works on nodejs v18.4.0
 - [New] Meta nested module is queued for testing